mijailmariano/git-ssh-setup/README.md

     python3 setupSSH.py
     ```

-## Usage
+3. **Follow Prompts to Create Your SSH Key**

+### What It Does

 Follow the prompts to enter your email address, which will be associated with your new SSH key.
 The script handles the rest, including:

+- Links your email to your new SSH key
-- Generating a new SSH key pair.
+- Creates a  SSH key pair
-- Adding the key to the SSH agent.
-- Outputting instructions to add your public key to GitHub or other Git services.
+- Prints terminal instructions to add your public key to GitHub or other Git services

-### Important Notes
+### Config Notes

 - **Private Key**: The file without the `.pub` extension.
 - **Public Key**: The `.pub` file, which you should add to your Git service account.

-## Additional Setup
+## Additional Setup Instructions

 ### Configure SSH for Multiple Keys